okta/okta-oidc-js/packages/okta-react-native/README.md

 * If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
 * If you don't have a React Native app, or are new to React Native, please continue with the [React Native Quickstart](https://github.com/react-community/create-react-native-app#getting-started) guide.
 It will walk you through the creation of a React Native app and other application development essentials.
+* If you are developing with an Android device emulator, make sure to check out the [React Native - Android Development](https://facebook.github.io/react-native/docs/getting-started.html#android-development-environment) setup instructions.

+## :warning: :construction: Alpha Preview :construction: :warning:

+This library is under development and is currently in 0.x version series.
+Breaking changes may be introduced at minor versions in the 0.x range.
+Please lock your dependency to a specific version until this library reaches 1.x.

+Need help?
+Contact [developers@okta.com](mailto:developers@okta.com) or use the [Okta Developer Forum](https://devforum.okta.com).

 ## Add an OpenID Connect Client in Okta